 If you were hurt while at work in Bryan, Texas, you can count on The Payne Law Group to be your legal guides and your voice for the road ahead.
 We were first founded in 1949 and rapidly made a name for ourselves by taking big, high-value cases that often reached both headlines and courtrooms.

 When your employer is trying to blame you for your injuries, we can stand up for you, even if they are a major corporation that is internationally known.

 How Do You Know If You Have Workers’ Comp?

 You are also highly likely to not have workers’ compensation if you are considered an independent contractor.
-In practically all employment situations, independent contractors are not covered by workers’ comp policies and must always pursue an independent civil claim against the party that caused their work injury, which can be an employer, a coworker, a third-party like a vendor, and so on.
+In practically all employment situations, independent contractors are not covered by workers’ comp policies and must always pursue an independent civil claim against the party that caused their work injury.

 Your damages in a work injury claim can include: